 2. You can control the cost of coverage.

 Life insurance may not be as expensive as you think.
 Factors that determine the cost of your life insurance premium include the amount of coverage you want, your age at the time of purchase, in some cases your medical history and specific aspects of your lifestyle, such as occupation and hobbies.
-When deciding which type of life insurance product is right for you, keep in mind that term life insurance is usually more affordable upfront, but premiums typically increase at the end of each term.
+When deciding which type of life insurance product is right for you, keep in mind that term life insurance has a lower initial cost upfront, but premiums typically increase at the end of each term.
 Conversely, permanent life insurance tends to be more expensive initially than term coverage, but monthly rates tend to stay the same over time.